-For my first trip of my 12in12 adventure I went on a five day cruise, with my husband.
+For my 40th birthday I went on a five day cruise, with my husband.
 We sailed out of Miami, visited Key West and Cozumel and then stayed another night in Miami before heading heading home.
 The weather was gorgeous and we spent most of our time just relaxing.
-We ate, drank and soaked up the sun, which was just what both of us needed.
+We ate, drank, and soaked up the sun, which was just what both of us needed.
 When we stopped in Key West we spent our time walking around and stopping in the little shops and restaurants.
 I especially enjoyed the chocolate covered key lime pie on a stick.
 The island is beautiful and we decided this was definitely a place we would come back to visit again.
 In Cozumel, we did a little bit of walking and shopping, but spent most of the day enjoying the ship without all the crowds.
 Our last night of vacation we spent in Miami.
 We walked around South Beach and enjoyed a fabulous dinner outside in the fresh, sea air.
 Miami, we decided too was a place we could see ourselves visiting again.
-It was an absolutely wonderful time spent with just my husband and a fabulous way to celebrate my birthday and kick off my year of travel.
+It was an absolutely wonderful time spent with just my husband and a fabulous way to celebrate my birthday.

 When I decided on the 12in12 idea I wanted the vacation aspect of the trips, but I wanted them to be meaningful as well.
 I want to see and experience new things to relax and to learn, and this first one did all of that.
 My biggest take away from the trip was that I use my phone all together too much.
 I love what technology has done for us in terms of availability of information and sharing- obviously I’m writing a blog, I get it.
 But, I constantly worry what it is doing to our kids and while I monitor their usage, I have to wonder if I am being a good role model.
 My husband has always made little comments about the time I spend on my phone and I have always kind of blown it off, or I will set it down for a few minutes to appease him, only to pick it up later.
 I justified by saying I was multitasking or I was looking at my phone to relax, just like someone else might watch TV, what was the difference?
 But being without it on the cruise has really made me see how much I used it- and for what?
 I didn’t need to multitask or work and and I was certainly relaxing without.
 I actually blew through three magazines and read two books in one week!
 And I have to admit that there seemed to be some type of weight off my shoulders from that break from social media.
 When we were back on land and I had service, I did pick my phone back up, but I have resolved to make some minor changes so that I can break the habit of constantly picking it up.